jomjol/water-meter-picture-provider/ESP32-CAM_Lens_Modification.md

 **ATTENTION:** This modification will render the camera unsuitable for general, web-cam type applications unless the focal length is changed back to the original setting.

-I removed the fixing glue of the OV2640 lens with a sharp knife [see Picture](./images/Lens_Fixing_Glue.jpg).
+I removed the fixing glue of the OV2640 lens with a sharp knife ([see Picture](./images/Lens_Fixing_Glue.jpg)).
 After this I could screw the lens in and out.
 Rotating it by about a quarter of a turn counterclockwise results in a focus plane of about 10cm.
 You need to figure out your best setting with a little bit of trial and error for your specific environment.